oferei/unity-scripting-crawler/README.md

-unity-scripting-crawler
+Unity Scripting Crawler
 =======================

 Crawls [Unity3D scripting reference](http://docs.unity3d.com/Documentation/ScriptReference/index.html)
 to index class variables and functions.

-One use for this data could be the creation of a plugin for Sublime Text which would add auto-completion.
+One possible use for this data is the creation of a plugin for Sublime Text which would provide auto-completion.

 Retrieved sections:
 * Runtime Classes